albertomontesanto/albertomontesanto.github.io/content/authors/admin/_index.md

 title: Alberto Montesanto
 ---

-I am a clinical psychology researcher, currently working to improve the lives of post-deployment veterans.
+I am a genetic researcher, currently working to improve the lives of post-deployment veterans.
 My primary therapeutic orientations are ACT and mindfulness-based interventions.
 I have had specialty training in the areas of trauma and substance use, but my interests are too broad to consider me a specialist.
 I also make online resources for data analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/A Solomon Kurz CV.pdf" "newtab" >}}CV{{< /staticref >}}.